Unleash/unleash-client-java/README.md

 The provider typically binds the context to the same thread as the request.
-If you use Spring, the `UnleashContextProvider` will typically be a 'request scoped' bean.
+If you use Spring, the `UnleashContextProvider` will typically be a request-scoped bean.

 ```java